Troy Dillinger: Career

 Troy was given his first guitar for Christmas when he was 13 years old, and was playing in Austin nightclubs by age 16.
 His first tour was in 1985 at the age of 18 with Dino Lee.
 He then co-founded BAND FROM HELL, an underground punk rock band that achieved much acclaim, but never signed a record deal.

 In 1992, he co-founded Del Dragons, a roots rock band reminiscent of the Rolling Stones and Faces.
 The band broke up shortly after its first full-length release in 1997 and toured the US and Europe as "Troy Dillinger & Del Dragons" through 1999.
 In late 1999, he began performing as Troy Dillinger with a rotating lineup of band members which included Hunt Sales, Ian McLagan, and others.

 In 1998, he began acting and landed small roles on movies such as American Outlaws, The New Guy, and Miss Congeniality.

 In 2005, he released the award-winning Dirty & Harry CD/DVD full-length recording and film festival, which won awards from the Austin Music Network and The Austin Chronicle.
 The same year, he created Austin Swim, an adult swim viewing party which led to the creation of Adult Swim Presents.

 In 2008, Dillinger severed his ties with Adult Swim and created The Austin Variety Show, a local television show which features Austin music, comedy, burlesque, and a live game show with members of the audience.
-The show aired on KBVO (TV) from 2010-2013 before moving to the internet.
+The show aired on KBVO (TV) from 2010 to 2013 before moving to the internet.

 In January 2017, Troy moved to Los Angeles, California, where he continued performing as a standup comic, while shopping Austin Variety Show's Game Show component as "LOSER: The Game Show".
 He resumed acting and has been successful since, appearing in scores of movies, series, videos and commercials.